ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 In this font, I placed all of the ZWJ sequences inside the `rlig` (required ligatures) OpenType feature which should always be enabled for Latin script.

-For something which _really_ abuses ZWJ sequences, gamepad icons can be referred to by inserting multiple ZWJs in a magic code such as `btnst` in order to tell the user to press the <span class="emerald" style="font-palette: --Emerald-light; background-color: #df73ff;">&nbsp;b‍t‍n‍s‍t&nbsp;</span> button.
+For something which _really_ abuses ZWJ sequences, gamepad icons can be referred to by inserting multiple ZWJs in a magic code such as `btnst` in order to tell the user to press the <span class="emerald" style="font-palette: --Emerald-light">&nbsp;b‍t‍n‍s‍t&nbsp;</span> button.

 # Variation Selectors